 3. Third, start to create both a system and a culture which encourages conversations around mental health.
 Create or promote avenues for your employees to talk more openly about mental health issues, both formally and informally, and work on building an environment of trust where employees feel safe to raise personal issues.
 (Make sure you supplement this with professional training for managers so they respond appropriately.)
 You may need to develop clear policies and frameworks for both team members and team leaders.

-Healthworks provides a range of educational products and services around mental health, including our Positively Well seminar and webinar, our Mentally Healthy booklet and ebook, and our Stress Free health campaign.
+Healthworks provides a range of educational products and services around mental health.